 Why quality photos matter?

-Meet Alex Kotovskov, a professional photographer and a product designer here at Rentberry.
+Meet Alex Kotovskov, a professional photographer and a product designer at Rentberry.
 Almost every day Alex looks through dozens of property listings and sorts out the most successful ones.
-We asked Alex about the importance of quality photos, and here’s what he said:
+I asked Alex about the importance of quality photos, and here’s what he said:

 I believe in the paramount importance of emotional factor.
 When looking for a long-term rent, people search for a place that will feel like home.
 Quality photos help people imagine their future life in a new place.
 This emotional trigger makes them send applications.
 What’s more, the majority of tenants scan photos first, and read property descriptions only in case they find pictures good enough.
 In other words, adding quality photos is the best way to make listings stand out in the highly competitive market.

-With this in mind, we created this comprehensive guide to help you take the first steps on the road of real estate photography.
+With this in mind, I created this comprehensive guide to help you take the first steps on the road of real estate photography.

 Get the right equipment